ices-tools-dev/doc/README.md

 A hello world tutorial can be found at:<br>
 https://guides.github.com/activities/hello-world/

-A very usefull guide on how to get yourself out of a fix and many other helpful git commands can be found here:<br>
+A very useful guide on how to get yourself out of a fix and many other helpful Git commands can be found here:<br>
 https://github.com/k88hudson/git-flight-rules

 Other help resources, including the Git book, are listed in the R development